 - The system offers several safety-focused features, including intrusion detection, building occupancy tracking, as well as capacity control tools.

-- Kisi is designed for commercial buildings, businesses, and offices, but not necessarily residential or multifamily properties.
+- Kisi is designed for commercial buildings, businesses, and offices, but may not necessarily be designed for residential or multifamily properties.

-- The remote access feature is only available to building/system administrators — so, tenants can’t open doors remotely.
+- The remote access feature is only available to building/system administrators — so, tenants may not be able to open doors remotely.